goodproj13/GL-RG/docs/TEST.md

 ## Test
 Please modify `MODEL_NAME`, `EXP_NAME` and `DATASET` in `test.sh` according to the experiment settings.

+### Example 1

-For example, if the GL-RG model is trained on MSR-VTT with DR reward, modify the relevant parts in `test.sh` into:
+If the GL-RG model is trained on MSR-VTT with DR reward, modify the relevant parts in `test.sh` into:

 ```ba
 MODEL_NAME=GL-RG